Magnesium Die Casting

 Uses of Magnesium die casting

-Magnesium is increasingly used in automotive and aeroplane manufacturer.
-This is due to its light weight per unit volume.
-Casted Magnesium is also used in the manufacture of lightweight car seats, car body and fuselage parts.
+Magnesium is increasingly used in automotive and airplane manufacturers.
+This is due to its lightweight per unit volume.
+Casted Magnesium is also used in the manufacture of lightweight car seats, car bodies, and fuselage parts.
 The use is attributed to Magnesium is the lightest structural metal which can withstand greater column loading per unit weight.

 Magnesium and its alloys are being used to manufacture chassis for appliances such as laptops, cameras, and phones.

-Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills and electric nail guns.
-Use in electrical appliances is gaining ground owing to its ability to conduct heat and electricity.
+Magnesium castings are also used in the manufacture of power tools such as chain saws, electric drills, and electric nail guns.
+The use of electrical appliances is gaining ground owing to its ability to conduct heat and electricity.

 Advantages of high pressure die casting

 Magnesium casting offers good finishing characteristics as minute details can be impressed onto the final product.
-High pressure die casting is more economical compared to other methods of shaping Magnesium.
+High pressure dies casting is more economical compared to other methods of shaping Magnesium.

 In this green era, the ability to recycle Magnesium makes High pressure die casting an environmentally friendly process.
 Magnesium metal is almost 100% recyclable thus reduces industrial junk.

 Casted Magnesium alloys have high conductivity.
 There is marked improvement in the electrical and thermal conduction capabilities in Magnesium alloys making them suitable for use in electrical and thermal appliances.

 Magnesium and its alloys can be cast into various shapes suited for different uses; Casting into thin walls can be achieved.
-Since Magnesium saves on weight without reducing on durability, Magnesium thin walls are relatively stronger and lighter as compared to other metals of the same volume.
+Since Magnesium saves on weight without reducing durability, Magnesium thin walls are relatively stronger and lighter as compared to other metals of the same volume.

 It has been noted that molten Magnesium has reduced affinity to iron thus can be cast in iron crucibles with a reduced risk in the final product acquiring iron impurities.

 Casted Magnesium is resistant to corrosion by the elements, most notably, is the reduced susceptibility to Hydrogen porosity.

 Disadvantages of high pressure die casting

-Due to its very high melting point, melting Magnesium is both a dangerous in safety and expensive process.
+Due to its very high melting point, melting Magnesium is both dangerous in safety and expensive process.
 A lot of energy is required to melt the Magnesium thus increasing the cost of production.